-Join us this June for Between the Two: Art and Sexuality in 1960s New York, a webinar series that will explore gender, sexuality and eroticism in the art of early 1960s New York, with a particular focus on ideas and artists circulating around Pop, Performance and Neo-Dada.
-The series begins from the thesis that the exploration of gender and sexuality was not simply a secondary theme, but a constitutive element of artistic development during this period.
-Moreover, it seeks to expand on recent scholarship that explores queer, trans, and feminist perspectives in the art of the period and in the art historical approaches to it.
+In June 2023, the WPI hosted Between the Two: Art and Sexuality in 1960s New York, a webinar series exploring gender, sexuality, and eroticism in the art of early 1960s New York, with a particular focus on ideas and artists circulating around Pop, Performance, and Neo-Dada.
+The series began from the thesis that the exploration of gender and sexuality was not simply a secondary theme, but a constitutive element of artistic development during this period.
+Moreover, it expanded on recent scholarship that explores queer, trans, and feminist perspectives in the art of the period and in the art historical approaches to it.

 Delinquency, Deviancy, and their Queer Refashionings in Art of the 1960s — with David J. Getsy

 Thursday, June 15, 2023 at 1:00 pm ET